 She aired her content on CarbonTV before she worked for the company.
 They parted ways, but later she was brought in as a consultant.
 Then, after being hired, she became president within six months.

-Currently with about 12 employees, CarbonTV is devoted to sharing quality stories on diverse outdoor subjects.
-Jules wears many hats at the company and is the host of Outdoor Weekly, sponsored this year by Chevrolet.
-The show is a recap of the most important stories, events, products and people in the outdoor industry for the week.
+CarbonTV, with about 12 employees, is devoted to sharing quality stories on diverse outdoor subjects.
+Jules wears many hats at the company and is the host ofย Outdoor Weekly, sponsored this year by Chevrolet.
+The show recaps the most important stories, events, products,ย and people in the outdoor industry for the week.
 One of her main tasks is to handle all of the content acquisition, and her long history of contacts is helpful.

 Jules has her unique style for hiring staff, looking at their work ethic, enthusiasm, and curiosity.

-Jules also believes that one of her most important business strategies was becoming more comfortable with herself.
-“If I’m not great, I can’t lead a great company,” she says.
+Jules also believes that becoming more comfortable with herself was one of her most important business strategies. โIf Iโm not great, I canโt lead a great company,โ she says.

 NEXT CHAPTERS